-Our 10' and 12' double gates should always be supported with wheels.
-Our gates have steel frames so they also have a little weight, if you do not put them on blocks when closed or wheels they will pull the post and sag.
+Our 10′ and 12′ double gates should always be supported with wheels.
+Our gates have steel frames so they also have a little weight, if you do not put them on blocks when closed or wheels they will pull the post and sag over time.
 It does not matter if you use a gate post insert and concrete, they will sag if you do not support them.
-You can also add a center brace to your gates for $100 per gate, this is recomended for 12' gates specifically.
+You can also add a center brace to your gates for $50 per gate, this is recommended for 12′ gates specifically.
 Make sure you do this as there is no return or warranty on gates.

 Gates include heavy duty powdercoated steel latch, hinges, galvanized drop rod and a steel/aluminum gate post insert!

-Set your gate post at the width we sell, for a 4' gate set your post 4' inside to inside.
+Your gates are the size you ordered.
 Your pickets will come with your fence.
 The pickets in the box are just packing material.